strogonoff/shopify-linesheet-utils/README.rst

-This program, codenamed shopify2linesheet, allows to create a wholesale line sheet from a Shopify store in semi-automatic mode.
+This program takes a Shopify store CSV dump and produces a CSV ready for data merge into InDesign-created catalog.

-It processes Shopify product dump into a CSV suitable for a data merge into an InDesign project with appropriate catalog layout.
+Currently support one specific catalog design.

 Limitations
 ===========